ExodusMovement/schemasafe/doc/Parser-not-validator.md

 property of `validate` function: `validate.errors` (if `includeErrors` option is enabled).

-`parser(schema, options)` creates a similar `parse(string)` function, which accepts a raw string containing JSON-encoded input, with a few differences:
+`parser(schema, options)` creates a similar `parse(string)` function, which accepts a raw string containing JSON-encoded input, and returns a parse result as an object `{ valid, message, errors, value }`.

- 1. If validation succeeds, it returns the parsed object itself, like `JSON.parse(string)` does.

- 2. If validation fails, it will throw instead of returning `false`.

- 3. Validation errors (if enabled) are available as `errors` property of the thrown `err` object: `err.errors`.
+ 1. `valid` is a boolean flag indicating if parsing and validation succeeded (`true`) or not (`false`).

+ 2. `message` is the first error message in a human-readable form.
+Included if `includeErrors` option is enabled.

+ 3. `errors` is a list of the original validation errors, included only if `includeErrors` option is enabled.
+    Will be undefined if validation succeeded (even if `JSON.parse` failed).

+    Has the same form as errors produced by the `validator(schema, options)` API.

+    Will be limited to at most one error unless `allErrors` option is enabled (in addition to `includeErrors`).

+ 4. `value` is the result of parsing and validation.
+If either parsing or validation failed, `value` is undefined.

+    It is affected by the post-processing via `removeAdditional` and `useDefaults` options, if enabled (both disabled by default).

- 4. Parser operates in [strong mode](./Strong-mode.md) by default.
+ Parser operates in [strong mode](./Strong-mode.md) by default.
 To override it, use `mode: 'default'` option.

 Parsers can be likewise exported to js code by using `parser.toModule()`.